 - Vegan Penne Alla Vodka [Healthier Than Grandma’s!]

 - Vegan Pasta e Fagioli [Oil Free + Instant Pot Option]

 - Instant Pot Mushroom Risotto [V+GF]

-- 1 cup homemade tomato sauce or store bought, divided
+- 1 cup tomato sauce or tomato puree of choice

 - 1/2 cup water